 Get your walking shoes on and discover the many benefits of walking.

 Health experts often recommend walking as a safe, gentle exercise that burns calories and strengthens the heart, blood vessels, lungs, muscles and bones.
-Of course, some of the benefits of walking include the obvious reasons: increased heart rate, lowers blood sugar or eases joint pain.
-But walking frequently can boost your mental health and mood.
+Of course, some of the benefits of walking include the obvious: increasing your heart rate, lowering blood sugar and easing joint pain.
+Walking frequently can boost your mental health and mood.
 If that’s not enough to motivate you to lace up your walking shoes, here are 10 less obvious benefits of walking:

 1. Investing in friendship.

 Having a walking date with a buddy makes it more likely that you’ll stick to your walking schedule.
 But it also turns exercise into social time, face-to-face interaction in an all-too-digital world.
 Conversation can wander as far as your feet do.
 (During the COVID-19 pandemic, if you and your walking buddy are not both fully vaccinated, it’s best to wear masks if you are not keeping at least 6 feet of distance between you.)